BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 Lets create an VPA in auto mode and send traffic to the hello-world-nginx pods and observe what happens.

-VPAs in Auto updateMode won't work with HPA using the same CPU and memory metrics because it would cause a race condition.
+> Note: VPAs in Auto updateMode won't work with HPA using the same CPU and memory metrics because it would cause a race condition.
 If HPA objects still exists from previous labs lets delete them to focus on VPAs.

 Then lets scale our hello-world-nginx deployment replicas up to three so the VPA can re-deploy our pods if needed.